 7. Hire For Important Roles in Advance of the Shopping Season

 You don’t want to scramble for support once the busy shopping season starts.
-Hire for roles including designers, copywriters and digital marketing specialists as soon as possible.
 By hiring early, you can feel confident that you have the necessary resources and support in place before the rush begins.

-This also applies to a logistics partner, if you decide it’s the right way to go.
+This also applies to finding the right logistics partner.
 You don’t want to be onboarding a new partner in the peak of your busy season.
-Get a logistics partner lined up before the busyness begins, and you get to take advantage of everything they can offer from the get go!
+Get a logistics partner lined up before the busyness begins, and you get to take advantage of everything they can offer from the get go.

 8. Prioritize Fast, Free Shipping